Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental, and always interesting.

-How to Make Tiny Wet-Felted Coin Purses: A Free Tutorial
+How to Make a Wet-Felted Coin Purse

-Wet and needle felting techniques are used to create this charming coin purse.
-A cute sew on metal frame completes the project.
+Wet- and needle-felting techniques are used to create this charming coin purse.
+A cute sew-on metal frame completes the project.

-A small quantity white wool roving
+- A small quantity of white wool roving

-A small quantity of colored roving
+- A small quantity of colored roving

-A small sharp pair of scissors
+- A small sharp pair of scissors

-Tea towel or hand towel
+- Tea towel or hand towel

-A small balloon
+- A small balloon

 Start by pulling off a piece of white wool roving which should fit comfortably around the ball with just a small overlap.
 The loose ends should then be needle felted to the ball.